Speak Up for Open Market Access

 What you need to know:

-• The purported grant of exclusivity was not previously disclosed to Trigon when our owners bought the terminal.
+• The grant of exclusivity was not disclosed when our owners bought the terminal.
 It is a secret insider deal, and the PRPA continues to refuse to release specifics.

-• Any exclusivity runs against the widely recognized need for more competition in the Canadian economy, and hurts Canadian exporters and their valued Asia-Pacific customers.
-This is particularly pressing with the potential for U.S. trade tariffs that will significantly harm our economy.
+• Any exclusivity runs against the widely recognized need for more competition, hurting Canadian exporters and valued Asia-Pacific customers.
+This is all the more urgent with US trade uncertainties that are harming our economy.

-• The PRPA is undermining Trigon’s efforts to diversify and to safeguard local jobs.
+• The PRPA is undermining Canada’s efforts to diversify trade and safeguard Canadian jobs.